 Can Autism Be Misdiagnosed?
 The Importance of Accurate Diagnosis

-Understanding Autism: Core Symptoms and Behaviors
+Understanding Autism: Core Traits and Behaviors

 Why Autism Might Be Misdiagnosed